orestespap/bitcoin-blockchain-converter/README.md

 ### getInputAddr.py ###
 In the second stage, the script parses the dictionarys created in the first stage to retrieve each tx's input addresses and their total value.

 Each transaction input spends a transaction output that is part of the UTXO set at the time.
 So, each input in the blockchain is represented by a txid and the corresponding output slot/index.
-The "receiver's address" is stored in that transaction output's address field.
+The _"receiver's address"_ is stored in that transaction output's address field.

-Given that a txid referenced by an input is in the same dictionary/file as the input, the cost of retrieving the address is O(1), since the hashed txids are the dictionary's keys.
+Given that a txid referenced by an input is in the same dictionary/file as the input, the cost of retrieving the address is O(1), since dictionary keys are the hashed txids.
 If the referenced txid is part of the dictionary's key set, the following outcomes are possible:

 1. Txid points to a single transaction - no hash collisions.
 The referenced output index is __smaller__ than the tx's number of outputs.
 Hit.
 2. -//-.
 The referenced output index is __greater__ than the tx's number of outputs.
 Correct transaction is in some previous dict.
 Miss.
 3. Txid point to multiple transactions - hash collision.
-First transaction whose output count is greater than the output index is a match.
+First transaction whose output count is greater than the output index is a match (at least one tx satisfies this).
 Hit.
 4. -//-.
 Output index is greater than every transaction's output count.
 Correct transaction is in some previous dict.
 Miss.

 Due to hash collisions, extra checks need to take place to ensure that the transaction matching the txid referenced by the input is the right transaction, or at least a feasible candidate.
-The computationally cheapest to achieve this is by checking whether a transaction's total output count is greater than the referenced output slot.
+The computationally cheapest way of achieving this is by checking whether a transaction's total output count is greater than the referenced output slot.

 For instance, if an input is spending transaction X's 4th output, and txid X exists in the same dictionary, but it points to a transaction with 2 outputs, then we can conclude that the right transaction is located in some other dictionary (hash collision across different dictionaries).